hotosm/fmtm/INSTALL.md

 # Table of content

-## Software requirements
+- Software requirements

+- Setting up the Backend

   - Fork and Clone the FMTM repository
   - Development: Setup Your Local Environment
   - Start the API with Docker
   - Setup ODK Central User
   - Import Test Data
   - Check Authentication

-## Setting up the Backend

-## Setting up the Frontend
+- Setting up the Frontend

 # Software Requirements